WiseMimsy is a mother, daughter, sister, friend, worker, and lover of many things—especially crafting!

 Step Three: Tier It Up

 Now that you've finished the base of your diaper cake, you'll want to follow suit with the next two layers.
 This will be the same process, but you will make the middle layer smaller than the base, and the top tier will be the smallest.
-Then you'll stack one tier on top of the other and, viola!
+Then you'll stack one tier on top of the other, and viola!
 Your diaper cake is now constructed!

 Step Four: Add All of the Trimmings

-If you're keeping it simple, you'll want to plop your pretty bow on top and you're done!
+If you're keeping it simple, you'll want to plop your pretty bow on top, and you're done!
 If you want to be a diva like me, you'll want to now add all of your favorite trimmings.
 This is my favorite part, as it personalizes the cake.
 You can add all of your little trinkets and items to decorate the cake and then stand back and admire your adorable work!
 That's it!
-You've made a creative, beautiful gift that mom and baby will be using daily, all for roughly 20 to 50 bucks!
-You are so savvy!
+You've made a creative, beautiful gift that mom and baby will be using daily, all for roughly $20 to $50!

 Hi :) I love your hub, I made a baby cake for my friend a few years ago turned out to being a very cute and affordable present.
 Thank you for your inspiration-voted up